 The Kuzneski Innovation Cup is sponsored by Andrew and Laurie Kuzneski, and is for University of Pittsburgh students who are developing innovations that can positively impact people’s lives in areas other than healthcare.
 (Students with healthcare related innovations should apply to the Michael G. Wells Competition.)

 The students (individually or as a team) compete for the $15,000 Kuzneski Innovation Cup to help move their idea towards commercialization.
 A $7,500 second place and $5,000 third place awards will also be given.
-All finalists will also promote their innovations at the Innovation Showcase hosted by the Innovation Institute on October 18, 2017.
+All finalists will also promote their innovations at the Innovation Showcase hosted by the Innovation Institute in October 2018.

-The inaugural Kuzneski Innovation Cup was awarded to the team Invisible Shield, which is developing new security mechanisms for smartphones.
+The inaugural Kuzneski Innovation Cup was awarded to the team PneuMobility, which developed a wheelchair powered with compressed air that is lighter than electric-powered chairs and is waterproof.

 The Innovation Showcase provides University innovators the opportunity to present their ideas to an audience of investors, entrepreneurs, regional economic development representatives, local business executives and Pitt alumni.